Cargill may not mean a great deal to most of us. But it is a major player on the world food stage.

 3. Now add the chopped peppers, salt, smoked paprika, cumin and oregano.
 Stir to combine and cook for a further minute before adding the chopped tomatoes and vegetable stock.
 Stir and bring to a simmer.

 4. Place a lid on the casserole dish and place it carefully in the preheated oven to cook for one hour.
-After an hour, remove from the oven, add the chocolate and stir it in thoroughly.
-The add the kidney beans, black beans and chickpeas and stir to combine.
-Replace the lid and put the chilli in the oven for a further 15 minutes.
+After an hour, remove from the oven, add the chocolate, kidney beans, black beans and chickpeas and stir well to combine.
+Replace the lid and put the chilli in the oven for a further 15 minutes whilst you make the gucamole.

-5. While the chilli is in the oven you can make the guacamole.
-Simply add the avocado, tomato, red onion, lime, tabasco sauce and chopped coriander to a bowl and mix throughly to combine.
+5. For the guacamole, place the avocado, tomato, red onion, lime, tabasco sauce and chopped coriander in a bowl and mix throughly to combine.

-6. To serve, ladle the chilli into bowls and top with a generous tablespoonful of the guacamole.
-Non-vegans might also wish to top it off with a tablespoon of soured cream and some grated cheddar.
+6. To serve, ladle the chilli into bowls and top with a tablespoonful of the guacamole.
+Serve with rice or sweet potato wedges.